"Holiday Help Line, this is Matthew. How can I help you?"

 "Well...Patsy used oranges."

-"Oranges."
-Rita laughs.
-"That's a bit unimaginative."
+“Oranges.”
+Rita laughed.
+“That’s a bit…pedestrian.”

 "Is Patsy your wife?"

-"Fiancée.
+“Fiancée.
 Well, ex-fiancée.
 She left me.
-Two years ago today, after the accident."
-She was baking pies to take to his sister's for Thanksgiving.
-They'd argued.
-The oven wouldn't light, gas filled the room.
+Two years ago today.
+After the accident.”
+She was baking pies to take to his sister’s for Thanksgiving.
+They’d argued.
+The oven wouldn’t light; gas filled the room.
 It was ugly.
 Meringue and pumpkin everywhere.
-Matthew's eyebrows still hadn't grown back.
+Matthew’s eyebrows still hadn’t grown back.
 The prospect of spending the rest of her life with an ungarnished man must have been the final straw.

 "The hell with the turkey.
 Let's talk about your relationship with poultry.
 Do you live in the city?
 We have plenty of food, my sister-in-law's stupid Pekingese only got a small chunk of the leg when the turkey fell on the floor.
 Do you have somewhere to go?"